HirotheChamp/BugTracker/README.md

 ## Project Status

 Bugsy tracker currently has a working form to post bugs.
 Those bugs can also be deleted from the list.
 The front-end support page has been created as well.
 Trying to implement Chartjs to show a chart of priority of bugs.
 Bar chart is added to Reports section. information from the database is prevelant on the page but is not rendering into the chart.
-Register for takes in data to the backened.
+Register page takes in data to the backened.
+Login still not functional.